paoloose/dotfiles/README.md

 ## How to create your own dotfiles repo

-Small guide here.
+The following is a rough guide.
 See [this](https://news.ycombinator.com/item?id=11070797) for more info.

 ```bash
 # In your home directory